arthursw/wetlands/docs/logging.md

 - ProcessLogger reads subprocess output in background threads for real-time logging

 !!! note
-    By default, `executeCommands()` functions read process stdout in a background thread via ProcessLogger.
+    By default, `execute_commands()` functions read process stdout in a background thread via ProcessLogger.
 If you need to read stdout manually, pass `log=False` to disable automatic logging.

 ## Log Context